krogowsk80/profile/pages/Databricks/Databricks_HandleDataQuality.md

-# Mastering Data Quality in ETL Pipelines: Best Practices and Strategies
+# An approach to handling Data Quality in ETL Pipelines: Practices and Strategies

 Data quality is the cornerstone of any successful data-driven initiative.
 Ensuring accurate, complete, and reliable data is crucial for analytics, decision-making, and operational processes.
 This article outlines an approach to handling data quality issues, such as invalid city names, missing or incorrect postal codes, and inconsistent field values, using modern ETL pipelines.